Skip to Content

 IRB Meeting Attendance

 A quorum of the full IRB membership must be present to hold a convened meeting.
-Most IRB members have another member with whom they alternate their meeting attendance; however, the teams may split their coverage as best fits their schedule.
+Most IRB members have another member with whom they alternate their meeting attendance.
 While it is recognized that both members might occasionally be unavailable for a meeting, this should be rare.
-Researchers (including students on graduation timelines) count on all IRB meetings being held as scheduled.

 Meeting Logistics

-Please refer to your Board’s specific schedule for meeting dates.
-Meetings are held every two or three weeks and usually last from two to three hours.
+Please refer to your Board's specific schedule for meeting dates.
+Meetings are held every two weeks or monthly and usually last from two to three hours.

 Advance Materials

-3. questionnaires to be used for data collection (e.g., questionnaires, interview questions, or assessment scales); and
+4. Instruments to be used for data collection

-1. The complete copy of the research proposal;
+1. Complete copy of the research protocol and accompanying appendices

-2. a complete copy of the sponsor’s protocol or grant application for externally funded applications, as appropriate; and
+2. Complete copy of the sponsor's protocol or grant application for externally funded applications

 Preparing for the Meeting